 - Baking soda is a natural deodorizer.
 It helps to neutralize odors and leaves a fresh, clean scent.

 - Essential oils provides a refreshing scent, which is great for kitchens and bathrooms.and help to boost the degreasing and shine factor.
 Citrus oils like lemon and orange are very effective for cleaning.
-Find out how to get a set of essential oils for 60% off.

 - Liquid castile soap is a coconut-based soap that is non-toxic and non-irritating.
 It’s the natural cleaning agent in many of these DIY cleaning recipes that’s mild, yet super effective.